Nervous System Disorders

 Here is a list of nervous system disorders that require clinical care by a physician or other healthcare professional.

 Epilepsy is a brain condition that causes a person to have seizures.
-It is one of the most common disorders of the nervous system.
+It's one of the most common disorders of the nervous system.

-A neurological exam may be performed with instruments, such as lights and reflex hammers, and usually does not cause any pain to the patient.
+A neurological exam may be performed with instruments, such as lights and reflex hammers, and usually does not cause any pain.

 Guillain-Barré syndrome (GBS) is a rare neurological disorder in which the body's immune system attacks the peripheral nervous system.